proudtobe1/ai-ops-framework/.github/CONTRIBUTING.md

 All contributions must align with the existing structure:

 - `docs/` — conceptual explanations and reference documentation
+- `systems/` — operating models and system‑level frameworks
 - `workflows/` — repeatable AI‑assisted workflows
 - `templates/` — reusable communication and reporting templates
-- `systems/` — operating models and system‑level frameworks
+- `use-cases/` — practical examples and reference scenarios of the framework in action
+- `starter-prompts/` — pre-configured, AI-ready engineering prompts

 ### 3. Keep It Modular
 Each file should stand on its own and not depend on hidden context.